Food prices pulled the CPI up

 |CPI by delivery sector|

-Change in the year-to-year growth: electricity prices pull growth up
+Change in the year-to-year growth: airfares pull growth down

-The year-to-year growth in the CPI increased from 1.9 per cent in November to 2.1 per cent in December.
-The main contributor to the rise was the price development of electricity.
-The price of electricity and grid rent increased 4.5 per cent from November to December 2014 compared to a 1.9 per cent price fall in the same period in 2013.
-On the other hand, prices of fuels and lubricants fell 4.6 per cent from November to December 2014, while the price increased 0.3 per cent from November to December 2013.
-The year-to- year growth in the CPI-ATE was 2.4 per cent in December, unchanged from November.
+The year-to-year growth in the CPI decreased from 2.0 per cent in January to 1.9 per cent in February.
+The main contributor to the fall was the price development of airfares.
+Airfares rose 2.8 per cent from January to February this year compared to a 23.9 per cent price increase in the same period last year.
+The year-to- year growth in the CPI-ATE was 2.4 per cent in February, unchanged from January.